wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing-services.md

 ## Create a connection to a service

-To consume a service deployed on Chorreo within your service, you need to create a connection to the service you wish to consume.
+To consume a service deployed on Choreo within your service, you need to create a connection to the service you wish to consume.
 Follow the steps below.

 1. In the Choreo Console, go to the top navigation menu, and set the visibility level as [organization](../choreo-concepts/connections.md#organization-connections), [project](../choreo-concepts/connections.md#project-connections), or [component](../choreo-concepts/connections.md#component-connections) as follows: